November 17, 2022

 The Philippines currently lacks formal regulation for the dismantling of e-waste and much of it is done by hand near residences or inside homes.
 This exposes families and their children to chemicals such as lead, cadmium and mercury on a daily basis.
 Chronic exposure to these chemicals can lead to immune system dysfunction, affect children’s neurological development, disrupt thyroid hormone levels and many other health conditions.

-Doctors of the World has pioneered a project to mobilize safe e-waste recycling practice in the Metro Manila area of the Philippines.
+Since 2012, Doctors of the World has pioneered a project to mobilize safe e-waste recycling practices in the Metro Manila area of the Philippines.
 We have supported the creation of community-based recycling organizations and piloted a highly successful risk reduction program to provide information on safe recycling practices for workers and their family members involved in e-waste recycling.